 FaceTime lets you gather up to 32 iPhone, iPad or MacBook users at once so if your shower fits within those guidelines, you’re all set.
 Simply add your friends and family to a group text and select the video option at the top at the previously agreed upon time.
 Then you’re ready to roll!

-Zoom is the place to be for video meetings, but it’s also a great place to host a virtual shower.
+Zoom is the place to be for video meetings and virtual school, but it’s also a great place to host a virtual baby shower.
 Your free membership to Zoom entitles you to 40 minute meetings with up to 100 users.
 However, if one person pays for a Zoom Pro account ($14.99/month), the baby shower can last for up to 24 hours!
 (Wouldn’t that be the party of the year?!)
 Setting up a Zoom meeting is simple on their website and once it’s done, the host can send join URLs to all guests.

 Have all those baby shower guests download the Skype app to their phone or computer and it’ll be party time in no time!
 Skype allows up to 50 guests at once and hosts can share an Invite link to all guests so they can join at the correct party time.

-Once you decide on the date, time and platform for your digital baby shower, make sure to send revised invites that include the platform’s join link.
+Once you decide on the date, time and platform for your digital baby shower, make sure to the platform’s join link on your invitation.
 Before the big day, try doing a test call with a few friends and even the guest of honor to make sure everything is in working order.
-Then plan out a schedule for the virtual shower and stick to it so everyone knows what to expect.
+Then, plan out a schedule for the virtual shower and stick to it so everyone knows what to expect.
 When it’s time to gather, we think it’s best for everyone to mute themselves upon entering the virtual baby shower, or else it’ll be a ton of virtual confusion!
 If possible, use a laptop or computer for best video and sound quality.

 Themes + Invites